St Laurence Orchard

 The site is very tranquil and offers a quiet, peaceful space for people and wildlife.
 As well as numerous varieties of apples, St Laurence Orchard is also planted with plum trees, greengages and pear trees.
 In the summer months Trust Links arrange regular work parties to tend the trees and maintain the orchard.

 We provide hot drinks and tools but volunteers need to bring their own lunch.
 If you’d like to come to a work party day, just come along!
 You can stay for a few hours or the whole day, whatever suits.
+To read the St Laurence Orchard blog, and stay in the loop about work parties, visit the St Laurence Orchard Blog page.

 Work Party dates 2023